Felipe Caicedo: Loan to Levante

-Just one hour before the deadline of the Spanish summer transfer window (24:00 CEST), Caicedo completed a loan move to freshly promoted Levante UD for the 2010–11 season.
+Just one hour before the deadline of the Spanish summer transfer window, Caicedo completed a loan move to freshly promoted Levante for the 2010–11 season.
 This revitalized his career, where by December 2010, he had contributed seven goals in 12 appearances; included in these seven goals was a brace scored against Racing de Santander on 21 November 2010.
 Along with a Christian Stuani strike, Levante went on to win 3–1, picking themselves out of the relegation zone after a miserable four-match losing streak.

-Levante lost on 18 December 2010 to Athletic Bilbao by a score of 2–1.
-Caicedo scored the only goal for the hosts.
+Caicedo scored his team's only goal in a 2-1 defeat to Athletic Bilbao on 18 December 2010.
 This was the last game before the winter break and started an abysmal five-game losing streak for Levante that left them at the bottom of the Liga table.
-Levante turned this around on 29 January 2011 when they welcomed Getafe CF. Caicedo added the second goal of a 2–0 win and lifted the relegation strugglers from the bottom of the zone.
+Levante turned this around on 29 January 2011 against Getafe, with Caicedo scoring the second goal of a 2–0 win and lifting the team from the bottom of the relegation zone.

-On 11 May, Caicedo scored his 13th league goal of a successful campaign against FC Barcelona at the Estadi Ciutat de València.
+On 11 May, Caicedo scored his 13th league goal against Barcelona at the Estadi Ciutat de València.
 Caicedo finished the ball in fine fashion, after capitalizing on defender Gerard Piqué's error.
-The game ended in a 1–1 draw, which handed Barcelona their third-straight La Liga title.
-The crucial point for Levante put them five points above the relegation zone with two games remaining.
+The game ended in a 1–1 draw, which handed Barcelona their third-straight La Liga title, but this crucial point for Levante put them five points above the relegation zone with two games remaining.
 Caicedo's thirteen league goals helped to secure Levante's place in La Liga for a second season.

-On 30 May 2011, Levante officially took up an option to sign him and on 29 June 2011, Levante signed Caicedo for £880,000.
-In his move, it was revealed that Levante would cash in by selling Caicedo for a large profit in the summer because the club were in debt, owing €12 million ($17 million) a year in repayments.
-This led to Caicedo quoting: "At €1 million, I am cheap, very cheap.
-Very, very, very cheap.
-He is a bargain, but only for Levante."
+On 30 May 2011, Levante officially took up an option to sign him for €1 million on a three-year contract.
+However, it was revealed that Levante would cash in by selling Caicedo for a large profit in the summer because the club were in debt, owing €12 million ($17 million) a year in repayments.

 Following his time in Spain, reports showed that he travelled to Moscow because of interest from Russian Premier League clubs Lokomotiv Moscow and Anzhi Makhachkala.